Professional Doctorate in Policy Research and Practice DPRP

 This pioneering doctorate will enhance professional capability and critical reflection on the theories, methods and practices of policymaking.

-The course enables experienced professionals working in a range of policy arenas – locally, nationally, and globally – to develop their policy analysis expertise without having to take a full career break.
+This course is designed to enable experienced professionals working in a range of policy arenas – locally, nationally, and globally – to develop their policy analysis expertise without having to take a full career break.
+Combining advanced training in policy research and analysis with a thesis based on original research, it is based on a cohort model and can be spread out over four to six years.

 This is a part-time distance-learning course including face-to-face teaching on a two-week residential, held in September.
 The course is designed to be compatible with near full-time employment over a six-year period with the possibility of being completed more quickly for high-performing students who can allocate more time to study.
 Read more about the progression and exit points.